MasonRemaley/AnthropicStudios/_posts/2020-03-30-symmetric-matrices.md

 n * (n + 1) / 2
 ```

 And there you have it, the equation for a triangle number!
+Feel free to plug in some numbers to see for yourself that it works.

 ## Putting it all together